 The matter has been listed for sentence on 27 July 2020.

-In addition to PSAL guilty plea, as a result of ASIC’s investigation, PSAL has accepted additional licence conditions imposed by ASIC on the PSAL AFS licence.
+In addition to PSAPL guilty plea, as a result of ASIC’s investigation, PSAPL has accepted additional licence conditions imposed by ASIC on the PSAPL AFS licence.

 In addition to keeping separate client money from money belonging to licensees, the client money provisions also protect the interests of clients of AFSL licensees by:

 - limiting the circumstances in which client money may be withdrawn from client money accounts; and